iamvijay98/React-TodoApp/README.md

 * Search functionality allows you to filter tasks by name or description, making it easy to find what you need.

+**Task Progress: 🔄:**

+*  Monitor your overall task progress, providing a visual representation of your accomplishments.

 By creating the "React Todo App with Local Storage" project using React and integrating local storage for data persistence, you are offering a valuable task management solution that combines usability with data resilience.
 This open-source approach encourages collaboration and continuous improvement, making it an ideal choice for developers seeking a reliable and customizable task management application that can be deployed locally and maintain task data across sessions.